 What should I do if I think I have Meniere’s disease?

 Consult your nearest Neuro-otologist or Ear, Nose, Throat (ENT) specialist with a specific focus on vestibular disorders in their practice.
 During the diagnosis process a hearing test (audiometry), a pressure test (tympanometry), in addition to several balance tests (VNG, rotational chair studies and a VEMP) will be performed.
 Imaging (MRI of the head) and blood tests (ANA, FTA) can also be performed.

 What should I do if I have Meniere’s disease, but need help managing the symptoms?

-If you’re in the LA area or can travel to LA, then that’s where our office, the Dizzy & Vertigo Institute, is located.
+The Dizzy & Vertigo Insitute, located in Los Angeles, is here to help you.
 Knowledge is power and understanding the disease can help cope with the symptoms.
-Talking with our health care providers, collaborating with your treating physician, engaging with other people who are experiencing the same disease, and following up with updated information can be helpful.
+Talking with our health care providers, collaborating with your treating physician, engaging with other people who are experiencing the same disease, and following up with updated information are all helpful.